victoriatchu/agingAMR/README.md

 ### Expected output

-After running all files you should get an output of the figures and tables in the manuscript.
+After running all files you should get an output of the figures and tables in the manuscript and the Supplemental Information.

 ## Instructions for use